No, but your voice can make sound in different ways.

 When we sing, we produce a vibration at the vocal folds.
 This vibration happens because a pressurised stream of breath sucks the vocal folds together and blows them apart in a regular cycle.
 The way in which the vocal folds vibrate is known as the Vocal Mechanism.
 The number of vibrations per second is what we refer to as pitch.

-This vibration is then amplified and shaped in the space above it – the throat and mouth space, referred to as the Vocal Tract.
+This vibration is then amplified and shaped in the space above it – the throat and mouth cavities, referred to as the Vocal Tract.

-This process involves many parts of the body, all of which are sending signals to the singer in terms of the amount of effort involved and the feeling of vibration.
+This process involves many parts of the body, all of which are sending signals to the singer in terms of the amount of effort involved and the sensation of vibration.
+To reiterate, although these sensations are very useful to the singer as monitoring devices, they are effects, not causes.

 'Register' is a term used to describe a sound or series of sounds that share similar acoustic and/or physical characteristics.
 I discuss the subject of vocal registers at length in the article at the top of this section, and I'd strongly urge you to read that before continuing.